In January 2017, The Gambia experienced a peaceful handover of power to President Adama Barrow and his coalition government.

 It hasn’t always been possible for the British High Commission to gain early access to detained British nationals in The Gambia.
 If you’re living in The Gambia, you should contact the British High Commission who will be able to advise on how to contact consular staff in the event of an emergency.

 The Gambia has provision in law for the implementation of the death penalty for a number of crimes including arson, murder and treason.
-See Local laws and Customs
+In February 2018, President Barrow announced a moratorium on the death penalty.
+See Local laws and customs

 Take care when swimming in the sea.
 Tides, waves and under currents can all be very strong.